callstack/react-native-testing-library/website/docs/TestingEnvironment.md

 - `*ByDisplayValue` queries returns composite `TextInput` element
 - `*ByPlaceholderText` queries returns composite `TextInput` element

 This will change in the near future, as we make efforts for all queries to return host components.
-Meanwhile it should be a huge issue, as composite `Text` and `TextInput`generally pass their props down to host counterparts.
+Meanwhile it shouldn't be a huge issue, as composite `Text` and `TextInput`generally pass their props down to host counterparts.

 Additionally, `UNSAFE_*ByType` and `UNSAFE_*ByProps` queries can return both host and composite components depending on used predicates.
 They are marked as unsafe precisely because testing composite components makes your test more fragile.